 First of all, congratulations on being proactive about your health!
 Recent research has shown that genetics may be involved in a person’s risk for gum disease, but there are a variety of other factors that also play a role. - (J Perio; May 2010, Vol. 81, No. 5, Pages 646-649) The American Academy of Periodontology has an online risk assessment tool that you can use to determine your risk level for gum disease.
 The test only takes a few minutes to take, and you should discuss the results with your periodontist.
 Take the gum disease risk assessment test.

-What can I do at home to prevent periodontal disease?
+What can I do at home to prevent periodontal gum disease?

 The best way to prevent periodontal disease is to take good care of your teeth and gums at home.
-This includes brushing your teeth after every meal and before bedtime, flossing at least once each day, and seeing your dentist or periodontist for regular exams twice a year.
+This includes brushing your teeth after every meal and before bedtime, flossing between all teeth at least once each day (best at night), and seeing your dentist or periodontist at Mission Perio for regular exams once or twice a year.
 Spending a few minutes a day on preventative measures may save you the time and money of treating periodontal disease!

 What are the common signs and symptoms of periodontal disease?